franzbu/EnhancedSpaces.spoon/README.md

 ## Uninstall SpaceHammer

-In case you have used the option 'openAppMSpace', disable or remove that section from your `init.lua` and restart SpaceHammer afterwards to move all windows on your main mSpace, which after disabling or uninstalling SpaceHammer will become your default space.
+In case you have used the option `openAppMSpace`, disable or remove that section from your `init.lua` and restart SpaceHammer afterwards to move all windows on your main mSpace, which after disabling or uninstalling SpaceHammer will become your default space.

 ```lua
   ...